 For example, if it’s the middle of summer and you would like your home to be at a cool 76 degrees, you’ll set the temperature on your thermostat to 76 degrees.
 When you have your thermostat to auto mode, the air conditioner will kick on whenever the temperature in your home gets above your desired temperature of 76 degrees.

 One thermostat mode that your system is likely to spend a lot of time in is auto mode.
-Auto mode runs based on your desired temperature setting and the actual room temperature.
+The thermostat auto mode runs based on your desired temperature setting and the actual room temperature.

 For example, in the summertime, you may have your thermostat set at 78 degrees.
 Whenever your thermostat reads that the actual temperature inside of your home is above 78 degrees, it will automatically turn on your air conditioning system.
-In auto mode, your air conditioning system will continue to run until the actual indoor air temperature matches your desired indoor temperature.
-Auto mode can be run in both the heat and cool settings.
+By putting the auto setting on thermostat, your air conditioning system will continue to run until the actual indoor air temperature matches your desired indoor temperature.
+Putting your thermostat in auto mode can be run in both the heat and cool settings.

 What does heat and cool mean on thermostat?
 Two fairly straightforward modes are heat mode and cool mode.
-You’ll want to have your thermostat set to heat mode in the wintertime and cool mode in the summertime.
+You’ll want to have your thermostat set to heat mode in the wintertime and air conditioner auto mode in the summertime.
 In order for your system to run on auto mode, you’ll need to have either the heat mode or cool mode on.
-This way, your thermostat knows whether to turn on the furnace or the air conditioner.
+This way, your thermostat knows whether to turn on the furnace or the air conditioner modes.

 If you’ve taken advantage of your programmable thermostat, then your thermostat will naturally use run mode.
-Instead of being in auto mode, which means that your thermostat is changing the temperature based on the one desired temperature that you have programmed into it, run mode allows your thermostat to work based on the variety of programmed temperatures you have stored in it.
+Instead of being in auto mode, which means that your thermostat is changing the temperature based on the one desired temperature that you have programmed into it, the run mode allows your thermostat to work based on the variety of programmed temperatures you have stored in it.
 Take a look at thermostat run vs hold.

 If you’re using a programmable thermostat at your house, it’s likely that the device spends the majority of its time in run mode.
 While this is great for a normal schedule, it can be a pain when your schedule changes.
 What does hold mean on a thermostat?
 Fortunately, hold mode is a great option that allows you to quickly suspend your pre-programmed settings.